 What do the upcoming MFF and the Next Generation EU recovery package look like?

 The volume of the negotiated package is unprecedented in the history of the EU, at 1.8 trillion euro, with 1.074 trillion for the MFF and 750 billion for the Next Generation EU recovery fund.
 The MFF underpins the EU’s policy priorities for the next seven years with concrete spending programmes.

 Next Generation EU is intended to help the member states overcome the economic and social consequences of the pandemic.
 Both instruments set clear priorities in the areas of climate change mitigation and digitisation.

 Now that political agreement has been reached on all elements of the overall package – including the Multiannual Financial Framework, Next Generation EU, the Own Resources Decision, the new conditionality mechanism and the EU’s annual budget for 2021 – all political conditions for its formal adoption are in place.
 The German Council Presidency aims to adopt the most important elements of the overall package before the end of the year.

 Adoption requires several legislative acts.
 The MFF Regulation has to be expressly approved once again by the European Parliament and then, unanimously, by the member states represented in the Council.
 The Own Resources Decision, which is, among other things, the legal basis for the financing of Next Generation EU, must in addition be ratified in all member states.
 It is unlikely that this process will be completed before 2021.
 In most member states, ratification involves the national parliaments.
 In Germany, the Bundestag and Bundesrat have to approve the Own Resources Decision.

 Why does the EU need a Multiannual Financial Framework?

-A long-term perspective is also important for potential recipients of EU funding.
-EU member states’ budgetary authorities, too, depend on long-term planning.
+A long-term perspective is also important for potential recipients of EU funding, or for authorities involved in project financing.
+The EU member states’ budgetary authorities, too, depend on long-term planning.